 The Board's primary role is to set the Company's values, direction, strategies and financial objectives and to ensure effective monitoring of corporate performance, capabilities and management of risk consistent with creating shareholder value and maintaining effective corporate governance.
-The Board is also responsible for the appointment, and for monitoring the performance, of the Managing Director.
+The Board is also responsible for the appointment, and for monitoring the performance, of the Managing Director, CEO or Executive Chairman.